Best AI Document Review Tools with Citations (2026)

 3. NotebookLM: Best free reading-room for single-corpus Q&A (F1 0.918, Schema-Drift 6, H/E 0.08)

-Google's reading-room product, free, with strict source-grounded Q&A. Upload up to 50 sources per notebook and ask questions; every answer cites the specific passages it draws from.
+Google's reading-room product is free and strict about source-grounded Q&A. Upload up to 50 sources per notebook and ask questions.
+Every answer cites the specific passages it draws from.
 The free tier and the citation discipline are the headline.

-What it does well.
-Source grounding in NotebookLM is the strictest in the category, the model refuses to answer when the corpus does not contain the answer, and the H/E ratio of 0.08 reflects that.
+NotebookLM has the strictest source grounding in the category.
+The model refuses to answer when the corpus does not contain the answer, and the H/E ratio of 0.08 reflects that.
 The Audio Overview feature, which generates a podcast-style discussion from a corpus, is unique and useful for skimming an unfamiliar field.
 For students, NotebookLM may be the best free product in this entire space.

-Limits.
-Single-corpus only, you cannot query across notebooks.
-Export is weak (no structured extraction to CSV or Sheets).
-No persistent knowledge graph, so insights do not compound across sessions.
-The free tier ceiling (50 sources, 500K words per source) is generous but real.
+The limits are single-corpus scope and weak export.
+You cannot query across notebooks, and there is no structured extraction to CSV or Sheets.
+There is also no persistent knowledge graph, so insights do not compound across sessions.
+The free tier ceiling, 50 sources and 500K words per source, is generous but real.

 Capability scores: Q&A 4 · Extraction 1 · Export 2 · Privacy 3 · Integrations 2 · Collaboration 3 · Verification 4 · Pricing 4.

-Best for.
-Students, journalists, and researchers running one literature review at a time.
-Anyone evaluating whether they need a paid document AI tool at all.
+NotebookLM is free.
+NotebookLM Plus inside Google Workspace raises limits and adds enterprise data protection.
+It is best for students, journalists, and researchers running one literature review at a time, as well as anyone evaluating whether they need a paid document AI tool at all.
 For teams that need cross-corpus search or richer export, see our NotebookLM alternatives roundup.

 4. DocumentPro: Best mid-market AP and order-management (F1 0.974, Schema-Drift 24, H/E 0.21)